-Like we mentioned above, Manuel Antonio National Park is a great place to admire biodiversity, wildlife and swim at stunning beaches.
+Manuel Antonio National Park is a great place to admire biodiversity and wildlife and swim at stunning beaches.

 However, word has spread far and wide about Manuel Antonio National Park, which now means it’s pretty touristy.
 Unlike other national parks, it now caters to tourists, taking away the pure and untouched feel that other national parks in Costa Rica still have.

 Entrance costs just $18, so it shouldn’t be the price of the entrance ticket that holds you back from visiting this stunning park.

 TIP: Also check out our guides about Corcovado and Tortuguero so that you can make sure you find enough time for the parks that interest you most.